1375 Sunflower Avenue

-Once a newsroom, printing press and distribution facility for the LA Times, The Press has been reimagined as a creative work campus and food hall.
+Once a newsroom, printing press and distribution facility for the LA Times, The Press has been reimagined as a creative work campus.
 The reinvention of this building celebrates the history and character of the industrial space.
-Defining elements of the original structure such as the canopies and monolithic concrete walls, the steel frames and the machine rooms, are retained, further reinforcing the idea of a historic ruin, reborn.
+Defining elements of the original structure such as the canopies and monolithic concrete walls, the steel frames, and the machine rooms, are retained, further reinforcing the idea of a historic ruin, reborn.

 The Press’ design interventions embrace natural light and views.
 Indoor- outdoor relationships are a pervasive component in the space.
 Loading docks and canopy overhangs become continuous back porches for collaboration and reflection.
 An open air atrium brings dynamism to the central press line, while a skycut slices across the building to introduce daylight.
 Landscape ties together the site and structure.

 The Press is perfectly positioned in the seat of Costa Mesa’s emerging creative hub, surrounded by a host of companies that make up the O.C.’s newly energized business corridor.

 With easy access to John Wayne Airport & the prime residential markets of Newport Beach and Irvine.

 Winner of the 2020 AIA Next LA Award!
 Typology: Adaptive Reuse | Renovation | Historic Preservation Citation Award

 The project plans will leverage the 50-foot clear heights, new mezzanine levels and private tenant patios.

 Overall renovations will include completely reimagined tenant spaces with new glazed openings, new light features, new or updated building elevators and cores, special landscaped areas for tenant use, and all new mechanical, electrical, plumbing, and fire protection systems will be incorporated into the core and shell redesign.
 The multitenant creative complex will also reuse the existing rail line for public access and create a physical connection to SteelWave’s Hive complex next door.